synavate/Synapse-monorepo/dotenv-vault.md

+# How to use dotenv-vault for enviornment variables
-Certainly!
-Here's a succinct user guide for using `dotenv-vault` to access an organization account, assuming the user has already been invited to the organization.
-The guide is written in Markdown format:
+Using `dotenv-vault` to access an organization account, assuming you have already been invited to Synavate.

+If not, contact: `core@synavate.tech`

 ---

 # Accessing Organization Account with dotenv-vault

 Follow these steps to access the organization account using `dotenv-vault`.
-Ensure you have already been invited to the organization account.
+Ensure you have already been invited to the Synavate account.

 ## Step 1: Install dotenv-vault